FLO-2DKaren/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst.txt

     .. image:: ../img/shg/5a/shg_sstorm012.jpg

     - Click **Quick Run** to simulate.
-    - Output files will populate your designated folder.
+    - Output files will populate the designated folder.

     .. image:: ../img/shg/5a/shg_sstorm013.jpg

     .. image:: ../img/shg/5a/shg_sstorm014.jpg

     .. tip::
-       If errors occur, check your shapefile connections, field assignments, or go to a **FLO-2D Troubleshooting** video in the series.
+       If errors occur, check the shapefile connections, field assignments, or go to a **FLO-2D Troubleshooting** video in the series.

 .. dropdown:: Advanced Storm Drain Tutorial

     This advanced lesson shows how to create a storm drain from Shapefiles.
-    Stay tuned for more lessons that will show how to set up a storm drain from a swmm.inp.
+    It uses more complex shapefiles and features than the simple storm drain lesson.

     ..
 Note:: It will be easier to view these videos on YouTube.